zammad/zammad-admin-documentation/channels/email/settings.rst

       name of the ``FROM`` header, if given.

-Customer selection based on sender and receive list: Default value ``yes`` This option decides how Zammad should react if an agent sends a Email to it.
+Customer selection based on sender and receive list: Default value ``yes`` This option decides how Zammad should react if an agent sends a email to it.

    Option set to ``yes``
       The first user / email address from the recipient list will be used as